The dates for the 2022-23 UEFA Europa Conference League, Europe's No. 3 club competition, have…

 The UEFA Conference League will work much the same as the Champions League and the Europa League, but it is mainly for countries with coefficients higher than 30.
 It will also serve as a landing spot for certain clubs who are eliminated from the Europa League — much as the Europa League receives some teams as they drop out of the Champions League.

-And meanwhile, the Europa League group stage will be reduced from 48 to 32 teams for next season.
 So another way of looking at the UEFA Europa Conference League is that it’s turning the lower reaches of the Europa League into a separate tournament.

 If you really want to get into the weeds on Conference League qualification — and they are deep — check out the Wikipedia page about qualification for the 2021-22 UEFA Europa Conference League.

-Will English Premier League Clubs be in the UEFA Europa Conference League?
+Which English Premier League Clubs be in the UEFA Europa Conference League?